top of page

 21 min read

-Egalitarianism and the Neoliberal Work Ethic: In Conversation with Professor Elizabeth Anderson
+Egalitarianism and the Neoliberal Work Ethic: In Conversation with Elizabeth Anderson

 John Dewey Distinguished University Professor and Arthur F. Thurnau Professor of Philosophy and Women’s Studies at the University of Michigan, Elizabeth Anderson is famously redefining egalitarianism in the field of political philosophy.
 Conventionally, philosophical debate has imagined the two concepts of equality and freedom to be polar opposites.
 Anderson has sought to challenge this perception by subordinating the popular egalitarian notion of distributive equality to tha